Creamy Lemon Risotto

 • 1 tablespoon olive oil

-• 2.5 cups chicken stock low or no salt
+• 2 ½ cups chicken stock low or no sodium

-• 1 tablespoon lemon zest zest of 1-2 lemons
+• 1 tablespoon lemon zest zest of 1 lemon

 Instructions

-1. Heat olive oil in large sauté pan.
-Add in onions and garlic to olive oil.
+1. Heat olive oil in a 4-quart (or larger) sauté or sauce pan over medium heat.
+When oil is hot, add onions and garlic to olive oil.
 Sauté until translucent, about 5-8 minutes.

-2. Add in uncooked rice and chicken broth.
-Stir together, cover and bring to a boil.
+2. Add in uncooked rice and ½ cup chicken broth.
+Stir together, cover the pan, and bring to a boil.

-4. After rice has simmered, stir in cheese, lemon juice, lemon zest, salt and pepper.
-Stir until rice has absorbed all liquid and is creamy.
+4. Remove pan from heat, stir in cheese, lemon juice, lemon zest, salt and pepper.
+Stir to combine, then stir in fresh basil.

 Notes